 Negotiations for Vintage Martha Washing Sewing Cabinet

 I decided to post a picture of the cabinet in one of the Facebook groups that I follow, to see if anyone knew the origin.
 Low and behold someone did.
 I was told she was a Martha Washington Vintage Sewing Cabinet!
 How neat!
 It was pretty obvious too that this was a vintage piece.
 The wood, the smell, just gave it away.
 Although after doing some research, I knew it was not from the 1800s.
-That is when the original Martha Washington cabinet was made for George Washington’s wife.
+This is when the original Martha Washington cabinet was made for George Washington’s wife.
 She liked to sew and knit, so the deep compartments were to store material and yarn!

 First, I gave her a good cleaning with vinegar and water solution.
+I use two parts water and one part vinegar for small jobs.

 After allowing my paint to dry for about 4 hours, I heavily distressed the cabinet with 220 grit sandpaper.
+Update: I received many emails asking why I painted this cabinet.
+This cabinet had severe scratches and dents that were not feasible to repair.
+Sometimes paint is our only option.

+I sealed this piece with one coat of Dixie Belle’s Best Dang Wax.
 See some of the original wood peeking through.
 It gives it such character.
 I hope Mrs. Washington would approve!

 Other projects you may like to see!